-(FAILURE TO WARN)
+Case 3:17-cv-00225-MMA-MDD Document 1 Filed 02/06/17 PageID.10 Page 10 of 25 1 33.
+Plaintiff continued to use the Products following her initial diagnosis of ovarian cancer in2013.
+2 34.
+There was never any indication, on the Products, packaging or otherwise, that this 3 4 normal use could and would cause Plaintiff to have developed or to develop ovarian cancer. - 1 5 35.
+Plaintiff was diagnosed with ovarian cancer in 2013.
+6 36.
+Plaintiff underwent chemotherapy, radiation therapy and surgery including Type 2 radical 7 oophorectomy with retrograde total abdominal hysterectomy, bilateral salpingo-oophorectomy, partial 8 rectosigmoidectomy with stapled side-to-end low rectal anastomosis, bilateral ureterolysis.
+9 COUNT ONE-STRICT LIABILITY (FAILURE TO WARN) 10 37.
+Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth 11 herein.
+12 38.
+At all pertinent times, the Johnson & Johnson Defendants were manufacturing, 13 marketing, testing, promoting, selling and/or distributing the Products in the regular course of business.
+14 39.
+At all pertinent times, Plaintiff used the Products to powder her perineal area, which is a 15 reasonably foreseeable use.
+16 40.
+At all pertinent times, Defendants in this action knew or should have known that the use 17 of talcum powder based products in the perineal area significantly increases the risk of cancer, including, 18 but not limited to, ovarian and uterine cancer, based upon scientific knowledge dating back for decades.
+19 41.
+At all pertinent times, including the time of sale and consumption, the Products when put 20 to the aforementioned reasonably foreseeable use, were in an unreasonably dangerous and defective 21 condition because they failed to contain adequate and proper warnings and/or instructions regarding the 22 increased risk of cancer, including, but not limited to, ovarian and uterine cancer, associated with the use 23 of the Products by women to powder their perineal area.
+Defendants themselves failed to properly and 24 adequately warn and instruct Plaintiff as to the risks and benefits of the Products given her need for this 25 26 information.
+26 42.
+Had Plaintiff received a warning that the use of the Products would significantly increase 27 her risk of developing cancer, she would not have used them.
+As a proximate result of Defendants' 28 design, manufacture, marketing, sale, and distribution of the Products, Plaintiff was injured - 10 - COMPLAINT ļ catastrophically, and was caused severe pain, suffering, disability, impairment, loss of enjoyment of life, loss of care, loss of comfort and economic damages.

-37. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein.
+43. The development of ovarian cancer by Plaintiff were the direct and proximate results of the unreasonably dangerous and defective condition of the Products at the time of sale and consumption, including their lack of warnings; Plaintiff suffered injuries and damages including, but not limited to, physical and mental pain and suffering, fear of death, and medical expenses.

-- At all pertinent times, the Johnson & Johnson Defendants were manufacturing, 38. marketing, testing, promoting, selling and/or distributing the Products in the regular course of business. - 39.
-At all pertinent times, Plaintiff used the Products to powder her perineal area, which is a reasonably foreseeable use. - At all pertinent times, Defendants in this action knew or should have known that 40. the use of talcum powder based products in the perineal area significantly increases the risk of cancer, including, but not limited to, ovarian and uterine cancer, based upon scientific knowledge dating back decades. - At all pertinent times, including the time of sale and consumption, the Products, 41. when put to the aforementioned reasonably foreseeable use, were in an unreasonably dangerous and defective condition because they failed to contain adequate and proper warnings and/or instructions regarding the increased risk of cancer, including, but not limited to, ovarian and uterine cancer, associated with the use of the Products by women to powder their perineal area.
-Defendants themselves failed to properly and adequately warn and instruct Plaintiff as to the risks and benefits of the Products given her need for this information. - Had Plaintiff been given warning that the use of the Products would significantly 42. increase her risk of developing cancer, she would not have used them.
-As a proximate result of Defendants' design, manufacturing, marketing, sale, and distribution of the Products, Plaintiff was injured catastrophically, and was caused severe pain, suffering, disability, impairment, loss of enjoyment of life, loss of care, loss of comfort, and economic damages. - The development of ovarian cancer by Plaintiff was the direct and proximate 43. result of the unreasonably dangerous and defective condition of the Products at the time of sale and consumption, including their lack of warnings; Plaintiff suffered injuries and damages including, but not limited to, physical and mental pain and suffering, fear of death, and medical expenses. - 44.
-Defendants' products were defective because they failed to contain warnings and/or instructions, and breached express warranties and/or failed to conform to express factual representations upon which Plaintiff justifiably relied in electing to use the Products.
+44. Defendants' products were defective because they failed to contain warnings and/or instructions, and breached express warranties and/or failed to conform to express factual representations upon which Plaintiff justifiably relied in electing to use the Products.
 The defect or defects made the Products unreasonably dangerous to persons, such as Plaintiff, who could reasonably be expected to use and rely upon such products.
 As a result, the defect or defects were a producing cause of Plaintiff's injuries and damages.